 The three of us sat on Wreck Beach in Vancouver one afternoon – a curious sight, no doubt; a little blond woman sandwiched between two large men, completely naked… But these were my friends – two of the best friends I had made at university, and they stuck by me for years… supporting me through innumerable bad relationships with men who broke my heart.
 It seemed natural and fitting for us hippies to sit naked together on the beach, smoking a joint and regaling each other with stories.
 I still have the oversized purple tie-dyed tank top Mike bought on Wreck Beach that afternoon.
 I wear it to this day.

 Les had finally made his pilgrimage to the Holy Land on his way to Vancouver that summer.
-I could picture him sitting at the famous intersection, playing his guitar with the case flipped open for the offerings of passersby.
+I could picture him sitting at the famous intersection at Haight and Ashbury, playing his guitar with the case flipped open for the offerings of passersby.
 Busking in The Haight was a bucket list item for Les, and I was overjoyed hearing him talk about it.
 But inevitably summer came to an end, Les returned to Toronto, and life moved on.

 As the years passed, our paths continued to cross – whenever I was back in Toronto, I would find Les and his own growing band of pranksters that he called the Caution Clowns, named for his newly formed band, Caution Jam.

-Even when my nomadic life and creative dreams took me off to New York, I still managed to find the hippies there, and finally saw my one and only Grateful Dead show, at Giants’ Stadium mere weeks before Garcia’s death in 1994.
+Even when my nomadic life and creative dreams took me to New York, I still managed to find the hippies there, and finally saw my one and only Grateful Dead show, at Giants’ Stadium mere weeks before Garcia’s death in 1995.